 My Top 10...
-No, 13 Favorite Elements of The LPA Lease
+No, I have 13 Favorite Clauses in my Lease

 I know many of you have been successfully using the LPA Lease for years, but I like to remind myself and it is good for you to be reminded of the important clauses in our contracts with our tenants once in a while.
 Often when things go smoothly for a while, we may tend to forget some details and be caught off-guard when tenants start to wander off-track.